ungive/discord-music-presence/documentation/troubleshooting.md

 which makes it impossible to determine the source.
 Support for browsers will arrive
 [in a future update](https://github.com/ungive/discord-music-presence/issues/5).

-## Reinstall your media player

-if you are having issues with your media player being detected, you could try to reinstall it.
-You may need to remove all traces of your media player in `%APPDATA%` to reinstall properly.

-If you are using Spotify on Windows and your player is not detected, this should help.
-Remove all traces of
-Spotify in `%APPDATA%\Spotify` and try again.

-If that did not help, continue reading to the next section.

 ## The player is detected, but still no status